coleifer/huey/docs/shared_resources.rst

 Managing shared resources
 =========================

-Tasks frequently need to make use of shared resources from the application, such as a database connection.
+Tasks may need to make use of shared resources from the application, such as a database connection or an API client.

-The simplest approach is to manage the connection yourself.
+The simplest approach is to manage the resource explicitly.
 For example, Peewee database connections can be used as a context manager, so if we need to run some queries inside a task, we might write: